Having to manage several VM Host Servers, each hosting a couple of VM Guests,

 Server certificates need to be readable for QEMU processes.
 On

-openSUSE QEMU processes started from libvirt
+openSUSE QEMU processes started from libvirt tools are

-, so it is sufficient if root
+owned by root, so it is sufficient if root is able to

 read them certificates: